 Academic Advising is here for you.
 We understand that the COVID-19 (CV19) crisis and mid-semester transition to all online learning has led to unexpected challenges for many in our campus community.
 Our team remains available to support you during this extraordinary time.
 If any concerns about your academic eligibility status, we encourage you to reach out.
-You can also check out our Covid-19 FAQs (pdf)

 Students who have faced extraordinary circumstances and now have an academic eligibility status of “Suspension” or “Ineligible” and/or a financial aid SAP status of “Below Standards” may appeal for probation to restore academic or financial aid eligibility.
 Approval for Probation is required for students to enroll in any class in any term, including Carolina Courses Online and Summer courses.
 Please review the content on this website to prepare your appeal.

 You are strongly encouraged to meet with a member of our Advising Team to discuss options for restoring your Academic Eligibility.
-You may also wish to meet with the Counselor & Coordinator for Academic Appeals to discuss any questions you have regarding the Appeal process.

 We invite you to watch the virtual workshop below (slides available here Appeals Prep Workshop Slides PowerPoint download):